maize-genetics/phg_v2/docs/build_and_load.md

   how many regions are included in each query to the AGC file.
   If this parameter is not set, it defaults to `-1`, which will query all the regions for a full chromosome.
-If this parameter is set to a value greater than `1`, multiple regions will be included in each query to the AGC file, which may speed up processing time but may also increase memory usage.
+If this parameter is set to a value greater than `1`, multiple queries will be sent to AGC with at most `--num-ranges-per-agc-query` regions per query.
+This should speed up processing time but may also increase memory usage.
 For example, if this parameter is set to `10000`, each query to AGC will contain 10,000 reference ranges.